don/BluetoothSerial/README.md

 ### Parameters

-- __discoverableDuration__: Desired time device should be discoverable for.
+- __discoverableDuration__: Desired number of seconds device should be discoverable for.

 ### Quick Example